theverstappen/puppeteer-project/README.md

 /purchase => Opens amazon and searches for the selected book.
 Checks book if available and adds to card and navigates checkout page.
 I used browser as not headless in that endpoint to show user amazon web site

 I recognized an unexpected scroll behaviour when automation is typing book name to search input at Amazon web site.
-Created a retry mechanishm at the frontend side for both endpoints.
+Created a retry mechanism at the frontend side for both endpoints.
 I keep count each of the requests and resend if response returns with an error from backend.

-Show an information label to user step by step about automation process at the frontend side.
-Also show to user error messages If there is an error occurs.
+I show an information label about automation process at the frontend side.
+Also user can display error messages If there is an error occurs.
 These messages are in the constants.ts file.
 I seperated them if it is caused by axios or from my backend service

 `yarn` to install dependencies
 `yarn serve` to run both client & server project concurrently